 Veterans Disability Benefits Related To Gulf War Syndrome

 Between August 1990 to February 1991, 700,000 soldiers were deployed to the Persian Gulf and may have been exposed to toxins that manifested in an illness referred to as Gulf Way Syndrome.
-In 1994 to 1994, the federal government funded research on illnesses associated with veterans who had served in the Gulf War.
-The Veterans’ Affairs Office recognizes that many Gulf War veterans experience a number of ailments including digestive problems, dizziness, headaches, fatigue, insomnia, joint pain, memory problems and respiratory difficulty.
-This condition is often referred to as either Gulf War Illness or Gulf War Syndrome (Explained).
+In 1994, the federal government funded research on illnesses associated with veterans who had served in the Gulf War.
+The U.S. Dept. of Veterans Affairs recognizes that many Gulf War veterans experience a number of ailments including digestive problems, dizziness, headaches, fatigue, insomnia, joint pain, memory problems and respiratory difficulty.
+This condition is often referred to as either Gulf War Illness or Gulf War Syndrome.

 Who Is Eligible for Gulf War Syndrome Veterans Benefits